The Spiritual Man

 God teach His people?

 - “Seeing that Jews ask for signs, and Greeks seek after wisdom, but we preach Christ crucified, to Jews, scandal, to Gentiles, folly.
-But to those called, whether Jews or Greeks, Christ, the power of God and the wisdom of God.” – (1 Corinthians 1:22-24).
+But to those called, whether Jews or Greeks, Christ, the power of God and the wisdom of God” – (1 Corinthians 1:22-24).

-was a contradiction in terms.
-The idea that Yahweh would allow His anointed King
+of a Crucified Messiah was a contradiction in terms.
+The idea that the God of

-to be crucified by Rome, Israel’s greatest enemy, was scandalous.
-By scriptural
+Israel would allow His anointed King to be crucified by Rome, Israel’s greatest

-definition, any man who was left “hanging on a tree” was under God’s curse.
+“hanging on a tree” was under God’s curse.
+How could a “cursed man” nailed

-How could a “cursed man” nailed to a cross be “God’s power and wisdom”?
+to a Roman Cross be “God’s power and wisdom”? – (Deuteronomy 27:26,

-– (Deuteronomy 27:26, Galatians 3:10 – “Cursed is every man
+Galatians 3:10 – “Cursed is every man hanged on a tree”).

 For the Gentiles of the Roman world, the suggestion

-Nevertheless, it was through the public
+Nevertheless, it was through the public execution

-was certainly visible to the naked eye of anyone in the vicinity of Golgotha.
+visible to the naked eye of anyone in the vicinity of Golgotha.

 When Paul first arrived in Corinth, he did not